101 – Queen’s University

 Bachelor of Science (Program Code QS)

 Queen’s University’s Faculty of Arts and Science enables students to tailor their studies to suit their interests.
-Dynamic and challenging programs in the humanities, languages, and social, natural and physical sciences provide both depth and breadth.
-As members of a fully integrated faculty, students have the flexibility to pursue one core field of study or to widen their concentration to encompass courses from a variety of areas.
+Dynamic and challenging programs in the humanities, languages and social sciences, as well as the natural and physical sciences, provide both depth and breadth.
+As members of a fully integrated faculty, students have the flexibility to pursue 1 core field of study or to widen their concentration to encompass courses from a variety of areas.

 Bachelor of Computing (Program Code QD)